Quels feutres choisir pour faire du coloriage ? Guide complet !

 ➤ Alcohol-based markers: intensity and quick drying

-✅ Bright and consistent colors
+✅ Vibrant and consistent colors

 ✅ Leaves no traces